jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 His office was their next stop, a small suite in a building that had seen better decades.
 The lobby's "AI Welcome" sign had been vandalized again, the words crossed out and replaced with "HUMANS ONLY" in red paint.
 Jazz called building maintenance, his third such call this month.

-Upstairs, they found Maya waiting, her exhaustion written in every line of her body.
-She'd been crying—salt residue invisible to human eyes but clear in ARIA-7's spectral analysis.
-Three empty coffee cups littered Jazz's desk, and her tablet showed seventeen different news feeds cycling through coverage of the attack.
+Upstairs, they found Maya waiting, their exhaustion written in every line of their body.
+They'd been crying—salt residue invisible to human eyes but clear in ARIA-7's spectral analysis.
+Three empty coffee cups littered Jazz's desk, and their tablet showed seventeen different news feeds cycling through coverage of the attack.

 "I saw the news," Maya said.
-"Are you—" She stopped, seemingly unsure how to finish.
+"Are you—" They stopped, seemingly unsure how to finish.
 Hurt?
 Functional?
 Afraid?

 Her hands trembled as she reached toward ARIA-7's face, then pulled back before making contact.
 The gesture held the weight of a mother afraid to damage something precious—or afraid to acknowledge what she'd created.
+No wedding ring, just the pale band of skin where it used to rest.

 "I'm processing," ARIA-7 said, choosing honesty.
 "Someone accessed my maintenance protocols.
 They have partial shutdown codes."